GodSpoon/demo-client-infrastructure/README.md

 *Godspoon | dev@spoon.rip*

-A practical demonstration of how modern MSPs can manage client infrastructure using **OpenTofu**, **GitHub**, and **Scalr** on Google Cloud Platform.
+This is a simple demo of how an MSP could define/manage client infrastructure using **OpenTofu**, **GitHub**, and **Scalr** on Google Cloud Platform.
 This setup leverages GCP's generous Always Free tier, so your demo environments can run at zero cost.

 ## Why This Matters

 ### For MSPs:
 - **Version Control Everything**: No more "who changed what when" nightmares
+- **Uniformity & Simplicity**: Entire organizations or packages can be defined, deployed & maintained from a few files
 - **Scale Efficiently**: Manage multiple clients consistently
-- **Reduce Emergency Calls**: Automated deployments and proper monitoring
-- **Professional Appearance**: Clients see their infrastructure managed as code
 - **Cost Control**: Predictable scaling/billing

 ### For Clients:
 - **Transparency**: Complete visibility into infrastructure changes
 - **Reliability**: Consistent, tested deployment patterns
-- **Cost-Effective**: Start free, scale up as needed
-- **Growth Ready**: Infrastructure that scales with their business
+- **Growth Ready**: Infrastructure that can scale with their business
 - **Documentation**: Everything is tracked and documented

 ## Architecture Overview